ennajari/360_Degree_Product_Views/README.md

 ## Description

-The `360_Degree_Product_ViewsC` project is designed to create interactive 360-degree views of products using a collection of images.
+The `360_Degree_Product_ViewsC` project is designed to create interactive 360-degree views of products using a collection of images or a 6 pics or vedio.
 The project includes scripts for image preprocessing, 3D model generation, and visualization of the final results.

 ## Project Structure